FREE SNAPSHOT REPORT FOR AB41 6QJ

-On the eastern edge of the village, whilst heading for Cultercullen, just as you leave the village is a field with a fenced off area showing air vents.
+On the eastern edge of the village, whilst heading for Cultercullen, just as you leave the village is a field with a fenced-off area showing air vents.
 This was a Royal Observer Corps station.
 Through an access hatch, there are rooms under here used during the Cold War by the ROC.
 There are a number of these stations spread across the country, most were taken out of service in 2001.
 The rooms house some communications equipment, however the Udny Station one has been almost stripped of everything inside.
-Prior to this, during WW2, a wooden hut existed there for the ROC
+Prior to this, during WWII, a wooden hut existed there for the ROC

 Near Tillycorthie house, just beside the railway line, about 200 yards south from the Railway bridge are a clump of trees.
 Between those trees and Corthiemuir Farm, 15 HE bombs were dropped straddling the railway line.
-1 of the 15 failed to explode.
+One of the 15 failed to explode.
 In addition to this, 20 incendiary bombs were dropped setting fire to the grain store at the farm.

 A number of the farms in the area used prisoners of war as labour, these were supplied from the POW camp in Pitmedden.
 The camp entrance is a bridge now leading to a housing estate on the south side of Pitmedden, about 100 yards from the Aberdeen/Tarves road junction beside the church."